DenysVuika/ng-exercise-1/README.md

-# NgExercise1
+# Angular Exercise 1

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.3.

+## Tasks

+### Part 1

+- have a quick overview of the project structure
+- start the application
+- integrate [Angular Material](https://material.angular.io/) components with the project
+- integrate the [Toolbar](https://material.angular.io/components/toolbar/overview) component to the app home page
+- integrate the [Tabs](https://material.angular.io/components/tabs/overview) component that takes the whole space on the page

+### Part 2

+- add a new [Button](https://material.angular.io/components/button/overview) to the application toolbar, with the `Notify` caption and `Send Notification` [Tooltip](https://material.angular.io/components/tooltip/overview)
+- introduce a new Angular service `NotificationService` as `src/app/services/notification.service.ts`
+- provide a public method to display a simple [Snackbar](https://material.angular.io/components/snack-bar/overview) with the provided message
+- inject the `NotificationService` into the main application component
+- for the click handler of the `Notify` button, invoke your custom `NotificationService` to display the notification message.

+### Part 3

+- run application unit tests
+- create a unit test for the `NotificationService` to cover the sending messages functionality

+## Resources

-## Development server
+### Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm start` for a dev server, it will automatically navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-## Code scaffolding
+### Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

-## Running unit tests
+### Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.

-## Further help
+### Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.